opendialogai/opendialog/readme.md

 - `docker-compose up -d app`
 - `docker-compose exec app bash docker/od-demo/update-docker.sh`

-You can then visit http://localhost and login to OpenDialog with admin@example.com / opendialog
+You can then visit http://localhost and login to OpenDialog with admin@example.com / opendialog - you can also view the full page webchat experience on http://localhost/web-chat

 # Learning about OpenDialog